rapid7/insightconnect-plugins/plugins/pdf_generator/help.md

 #### Generate PDF

-Generate a PDF from a text input
+This action is used to generate a PDF from a text input

 ##### Input